jawhiteley/dotsync/CONTRIB.md

 Contribute
 ----------

-This project would not exist without all of its users and [contributors][1].
+This project would not exist without all of its users and [contributors][1]. _This version was modified by Jonathan Whiteley <<jawhiteley@me.com>>, with many thanks to the main project contributors._

 If you have ideas on how to make the configuration easier to maintain or improve its performance, do not hesitate to fork and send pull requests.